ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 {% highlight python %}
 {% raw %}
 def objective(args):
-    "'Define the loss function / objective of our model.
+    '''Define the loss function / objective of our model.

     We will be using an SVM parameterized by the regularization parameter C and the parameter gamma.